micmejia/bible-dump/NKJV/2 Kings/2 Kgs 2.md

 So he turned around and looked at them, and pronounced a curse on them in the name of the Lord.
 And two female bears came out of the woods and mauled forty-two of the youths.

 ###### 25
-Then he went from there to Mount Carmel, and from there he returned to Samaria. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: 2 Kings 2:3 Lit. _from your head_ [^b]: 2 Kings 2:15 Or _at Jericho opposite him saw_ [^c]: 2 Kings 2:21 _purified_
+Then he went from there to Mount Carmel, and from there he returned to Samaria.